 I ended up back in Auckland over Easter weekend.
-I wanted to spend as little time as possible in the city, so visiting one of the islands was top priority.
-I considered going to Rangitoto, but I didn’t quite feel up to that adventure at the time (I had been dehydrated all week).
+But I wanted to spend as little time as possible in the city, so visiting one of the nearby islands was top priority.
+I considered going to Rangitoto, but I didn’t quite feel up to that adventure at the time (I was dehydrated all week).
 Instead, I decided this would be the perfect time to finally head to Waiheke Island.

 Pin image to save & share!

 (Updated May 2018)